nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-27-vulnnet_node.md

 Looks like we have a blog.

-I first looked for low-hanging fruit, such as checking the **robots.txt** file and looking at the **source code**.
+I first looked for low-hanging fruit, such as checking the robots.txt file and looking at the source code.
 Unfortunately, there was nothing of interest there.

 Next, I ran a `gobuster` directory scan to enumerate any hidden directories: